Bootstrap Based Inference for Sparse High-Dimensional Time Series Models: Introduction

-We first introduce de-sparsified estimators for the parameters of a VAR(d) process and derive their limiting distribution.
-We show that this limiting distribution is a regular Gaussian distribution which is also affected by the autocovariance structure of the underlying VAR process.
-We then propose a bootstrap procedure to estimate the distribution of de-sparsified estimators of the VAR parameters.
-This procedure uses an appropriately thresholded $\ell_1$-penalized estimator of the coefficient matrices $A^{(s)}$ and a thresholded, sparse estimator of the covariance matrix $\Sigma_\eps$ of the innovations.
+We first derive the limiting distribution of de-sparsified estimators for the parameters of a general, stationary VAR($d$) process.
+We show that this limiting distribution is a regular Gaussian distribution which is solely affected by the autocovariance structure of the underlying VAR($d$) process.
+We then propose a bootstrap procedure to estimate the distribution of the de-sparsified estimators of the VAR parameters.
+This procedure uses an appropriately thresholded $\ell_1$-penalized estimator of the coefficient matrices $A^{(s)}$ and a thresholded, sparse estimator of the covariance matrix $\Sigmaeps$ of the innovations.
 Thresholding is important in this context, since it guaranties sparsity of the VAR model used in the bootstrap world.
 The fitted sparse VAR model driven by appropriately generated i.i.d. innovations is then used to generate vector pseudo time series $X_1^\ast, X_2^\ast, \ldots, X_n^\ast$, which appropriately imitate the sparse stochastic structure of the observed time series $X_1, X_2, \ldots, X_n$.
-We prove consistency of such a bootstrap procedure under general conditions when applied to estimate the distribution of the de-sparsified estimators of the VAR parameters.
-The results obtained allow for using the bootstrap procedure proposed in order to construct individual or simultaneous confidence intervals.
-Furthermore, testing hypotheses can be also performed.
-In particular, we show how the bootstrap method proposed can be used in order to test the hypothesis that individual or, more importantly, groups of coefficients of the VAR model are equal to zero.
-For this purpose, the bootstrap procedure is appropriately modified so that the sparse VAR model used to generated the pseudo time series $X_1^\ast, X_2^\ast, \ldots, X_n^\ast$ satisfies the particular null hypothesis of interest.
-Consistency of bootstrap based testing is established for max-type test statistics.
-Furthermore, we demonstrate by means of numerical investigations that the theoretical results established are accompanied by a good finite sample behavior of the bootstrap methodology developed.
+We prove consistency of such a bootstrap procedure under general conditions when applied to estimate the distribution of de-sparsified estimators.
+The results obtained allow for using the bootstrap procedure proposed in order to construct individual or simultaneous confidence intervals and to perform tests of hypotheses about model parameters.
+In particular, we show how the bootstrap method proposed can be used in order to test the interesting hypothesis that individual or, more importantly, groups of coefficients of the VAR model are equal to zero.
+For such testing purposes, the bootstrap procedure is appropriately modified so that the sparse VAR model used to generated the pseudo time series $X_1^\ast, X_2^\ast, \ldots, X_n^\ast$ satisfies the null hypothesis of interest.
+Consistency of the bootstrap based testing procedure is established for max-type test statistics.
+Finally, we demonstrate by means of numerical investigations that the theoretical results established are accompanied by a good finite sample behavior of the bootstrap methodology developed.